summaryInfo/nsst/README.md

 ## Features
 * Quite fast rendering
-    * Almost same latency as `XTerm`, which is a lot faster than other modern terminals
+    * Almost same latency as `XTerm`, which is a lot lower than for other modern terminals
     * Scrolling performance is on par with fastest terminals my system (`alacritty` and `urxvt`)
 * Small size and almost no dependencies
 * Uses xcb as X11 interface library